hwaweru/week2work/README.md

 Hellen's Biography/Profile

-#### This project is about the biography of Hellen, Version Date: 9th Sept 2022
+#### This project is about the biography of Hellen, Version Date: 7th Oct 2022

 #### By **Hellen Waweru**